DarkNoah/autoglm-mcp-server/README.md

 ## Overview

 This MCP server provides tools for interacting with the AutoGLM-Phone API, which allows AI models to control mobile devices through a series of actions.
-The server supports Android (ADB), HarmonyOS (HDC), and iOS devices.
+The server supports Android (ADB)

 ## Features